- 1 I Can’t Afford A Down Payment

 Zero Down Car Loan Advantages

-The two main ways the dealer accomplishes no down payment loans is through trade equity and vehicle rebates (new cars).
-Trade equity can only be used if the customer has a car to trade in.
+The first advantage a person thinks of when looking at a Zero Down Car Loan is that they won’t have to put up any money to get a new car.
+This has some truth to it if you qualify but the fact is that most who qualify could afford a down payment and those who can’t, probably wont qualify for the car they want.
+Two main ways the dealer accomplishes a no down payment loans is through “trade equity” and “vehicle rebates” (new cars).
+Trade equity can only be used if the customer has a car of some value to trade in.
 The price of the car can be put towards a down payment.
-If the car is not worth the entire down payment, the dealer will show the amount and roll the remainder into the car loan.
+If the car is not worth the entire down payment, the dealer will show the full amount needed and roll the remainder into the car loan.
+So in the end you will pay a lot of interest on the down payment that the dealer told you, you wouldn’t have to pay to begin with.

 Even though the customer didn’t have to come up with the cash, they did have to use the value of their trade-in.
 When the dealer advertises that they offer zero down car financing, it may be legal, and is a great pull to bring in customers, but, in this case, it isn’t actually true.